-Yes, such things happen, and they are indeed distracting.
+Yes, things such as feeling itchy during meditation happen, and they are indeed distracting.
 Try this: When it begins to happen, tense and relax the muscles around the anus 5-10 times.
 Tense rather hard, and relax completely.
-Also do that a few times when you first sit to meditate.
+Also, do that a few times when you first sit to meditate.
 Cultivate the feeling that you are releasing energy from the area of the first chakra to rise through the spine.

-If the distraction persists, do some yoga postures before you sit to meditate, especially postures that stretch out the hip/pelvis area, e.g.:
+If the itching during meditation persists, do some yoga postures before you sit to meditate, especially postures that stretch out the hip/pelvis area, e.g.: